fand1l/hyprland/README.md

-# hyprland.waybar
+# Hyprland Waybar
-my hyprland waybar configuration
+This is my configuration for hyprland waybar

+## Files
+Description of the files

+### config
+The configuration file for Waybar.
+It stores information about the position of the panel and the modules used.

+### modules.json
+Information about modules and their configuration is stored here

+### style.css
+Styles for Waybar are stored here